Dry Riser Inlet Cabinet (Vertical, Recessed)

 The Standard: BS 9990:2015 is the main code of practice covering the design, installation, testing, and maintenance of dry riser systems.

-Inlet Positioning: The dry riser inlet breeching should be housed in a cabinet located on an external wall or suitable accessible position, within 18 metres of a fire appliance access point.
+Inlet Positioning: The dry riser breeching inlet should be protected by the cabinet and located on an external wall or suitable accessible position, within 18-metres of a fire appliance access point.

 Signage: Inlet cabinets should be clearly marked “DRY RISER INLET.”